 As a measurement of prosperity, the Legatum Prosperity IndexTM (www.prosperity.com) is unique.
 It gives a far truer picture of the life chances for the world's population, and the performance of nations, than any Index of GDP alone could hope to.
-True prosperity is as much about wellbeing as wealth and India has seen rapid growth in prosperity over the past decade.
+True prosperity is as much about wellbeing as wealth and New Zealand, which tops the Index, is a model for delivering both.